 Marks-Gold has a B.S. degree from Drexel University and a M.Ed. from Cabrini College.
 She also has a Professional Development Certificate from the Institute of Cultural Diplomacy in Berlin, Germany for Cultural Diplomacy and International Relations.
 Prior to her current role, she has worked as an adjunct professor at Drexel and Cabrini.

-Reshma Ajayan, International Student Coordinator
+Reshma Suraj, International Student Coordinator

-Reshma Ajayan was born in India and moved to the United Kingdom when she was 15.
+Reshma Suraj was born in India and moved to the United Kingdom when she was 15.
 She grew up in London and attended Kingston University, where she received her Bachelor of Laws (LLB).
 Her international experience further includes studying abroad in the United States, where she pursued a Master of Laws (LLM).
 Prior to joining Swarthmore in 2016, Ajayan worked in top law firms where she gained extensive knowledge in all areas of immigration law.

 The experience of traveling, studying, and living in different countries influenced her interest in working in the field of international education.
 She is enthusiastic about helping our international students to fully experience life on-campus and in the U.S.

 Personally, Reshma is a trained Indian classical dancer and enjoys cooking, photography, and traveling to new countries.